Get exclusive member benefits & effect social change. Join Today

 Nerve conduction studies may be used to test how well your nerves and muscles respond to small electrical pulses.

-Everybody with Guillain-Barre should be admitted to a hospital for close observation.
+Anyone with Guillain-Barré should be admitted to a hospital for close observation.
 The symptoms can quickly get worse and can be fatal if they aren’t treated.
-In severe cases, people with Guillain-Barre can develop full-body paralysis.
-Guillain-Barre can be life-threatening if paralysis affects the diaphragm or chest muscles, preventing proper breathing.
+In severe cases, people with Guillain-Barré can develop full-body paralysis.
+Guillain-Barré can be life-threatening if paralysis affects the diaphragm or chest muscles, preventing proper breathing.

-Guillain-Barre can’t be cured.
-The goal of treatment is to lessen the severity of your symptoms and keep your body functioning while your nervous system recovers.
+Guillain-Barré is an autoimmune inflammatory process that is self-limiting —that is, it will resolve on its own.
+The goal of treatment is to lessen the severity of the immune attack and support your body functions (for example, lung function) while your nervous system recovers.
 Treatment may include: